CodeForFoco/codeforfoco.github.io/README.md

 [Sublime-HTMLPrettify](https://github.com/victorporof/Sublime-HTMLPrettify)
 should suffice for this project.

+## Site Architecture
+The CFFC website will ultimately adhere to an organized, intuitive, and SEO-friendly navigation and content structure, currently based on [this model](site-architecture-chart):

+![Site architecture diagram][site-architecture-image]

 ## Bugs / Feedback / Suggestions

 We encourage you to [open up an issue][newissue] if you have any feedback, suggestions or bugs.